- Email me

 Back to tone!
 Do you have problems with your novels shifting tone?
 How have you solved them?
 Let’s discuss

-authors, Ben Galley, comedy, deepen your story, editing, editing tips, entertainment, fiction, Fix and Finish With Confidence, Frankenstein, how to edit your book, how to edit your novel, how to write a book, how to write a novel, Joanna Penn, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novel, novels, Orna Ross, polishing, Polly Courtney, publishing, revising, Rewriting, Roz Morris, self-publishing masterclass, The Guardian, tone, uneven tone, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life
+authors, Ben Galley, comedy, deepen your story, editing, editing tips, fiction, Frankenstein, how to edit your book, how to edit your novel, how to write a book, how to write a novel, Joanna Penn, My Memories of a Future Life, novel, novels, Orna Ross, polishing, Polly Courtney, publishing, revising, Rewriting, Roz Morris, self-publishing masterclass, The Guardian, tone, uneven tone, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart

 It’s an extra pleasure to be hosting this week’s guest.
 For a number of years we’ve corresponded about agents, publishing options and writing questions, and many of her queries have resulted in useful posts.
 Now here she is with her first novel, a romantic thriller called Into the Dark, published by MuseItUp.
 If you guessed she needed a dark soundtrack you wouldn’t be far wrong.
 She is Stacy Green and she’s on the Red Blog with her Undercover Soundtrack.

-authors, deepen your story, entertainment, fiction, Fix and Finish With Confidence, how to write a novel, ideas, inspiration, Into The Dark, music for writing, My Memories of a Future Life, novel, novels, publishing, romance, romantic thriller, Roz Morris, Stacy Green, The Undercover Soundtrack, thriller, undercover soundtrack, Women Writers, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music
+authors, deepen your story, fiction, how to write a novel, inspiration, Into The Dark, music for writing, My Memories of a Future Life, novel, novels, publishing, romance, romantic thriller, Roz Morris, Stacy Green, The Undercover Soundtrack, thriller, undercover soundtrack, Women Writers, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music